sander76/hass_telepot/readme.md

     allowed_chat_ids :
     -   your chat id(s)
     commands:
-    -   command: /away # the command you send using your telegram client.
+    -   command: /away  # The command you send using your telegram client.
-        script: # a hass script you activate when you send the above command.
+        script:  # A hass script you activate when you send the above command.
             service: input_boolean.turn_on
             entity_id: input_boolean.away
     -   command: /athome